 Covering an area of more than 680 acres, the Quarry Park and Nature Preserve are one of the most enjoyable walking trails in Saint Cloud.
 The park is open throughout the week and attracts residents and tourists all year long.

-Besides water sports, you can take up many other thrilling adventures like rock climbing and cross-country skiing at some areas in the park.
+Besides water sports, you can take up many other thrilling adventures like rock climbing and cross-country skiing in some areas of the park.